FanDuel Sports Network SoCal: San Diego County

 FanDuel Sports Network SoCal maintains widespread cable carriage in San Diego County.
 However, the two major providers in the area, Time Warner Cable and Cox Communications, refused to carry Prime Ticket since its launch in 1997; both cable providers claim that the network has asked for carriage fees they deemed to be too expensive for carriage on their expanded basic tiers.
 The network remained available on cable systems acquired by Time Warner Cable in 2006 as part of the Adelphia bankruptcy, which had carried Prime Ticket since 2001.

 On March 17, 2012, as part of a contract signed with FSN to acquire the local cable rights to the San Diego Padres, Fox Sports Networks created a separate regional network for the San Diego market, Fox Sports/Bally Sports San Diego, which closed in April 2024.
 Despite that channel's launch, Bally Sports West's availability never changed and it remains available on cable providers in the San Diego area.
 Bally Sports San Diego often duplicated Bally Sports SoCal's own schedule outside Padres games, which meant all programming on both channels was available to all viewers and both channels were folded into carriage agreements.

 Las Vegas Valley

-Bally Sports West and Bally Sports SoCal maintain widespread cable carriage in the Las Vegas Valley, though with the inaugural season of the Vegas Golden Knights, Kings games began to be blacked out on Prime Ticket/FDSN SoCal in the 2017–2018 NHL season, ceding to Scripps Sports's coverage of Golden Knights games on KMCC; Kings games remain available through ESPN+ in Southern Nevada.
+Bally Sports West and Bally Sports SoCal maintain widespread cable carriage in the Las Vegas Valley, though with the inaugural season of the Vegas Golden Knights, Kings games began to be blacked out on Prime Ticket/FDSN SoCal in the 2017–2018 NHL season, ceding to Scripps Sports's coverage of Golden Knights games on KMCC; Kings games remain available through ESPN+ in Southern Nevada so long as the Golden Knights are not involved.